alastairreid/RelatedWork/_notes/cactus-plot.md

 in verification tool competitions such as [SMT-COMP] and [SV-COMP][SV competition].
 The graph plots how many problems can be solved in a given time.

-(I think that a "cactus plot" is the transpose of the "survival plot".)
+(I think that a "cactus plot" is the transpose of a "survival plot".)

 A [paper about the use of cactus plots in competitions](http://www.sc-square.org/CSA/workshop2-papers/RP3-FinalVersion.pdf).